Skip to content

 In osmotic dehydration, fruit pieces are soaked in a concentrated sugar syrup.
 Due to osmosis, water moves out of the fruit into the syrup.
 The fruit is then removed and undergoes a final, gentle drying process.

-• The Benefit: A food technologist would explain that this process results in a product with a very pleasant, soft, and moist texture.
+• The Benefit: Food technologists explain that this process results in a product with a very pleasant, soft, and moist texture.

 • The Catch: The fruit inevitably absorbs some of the sugar from the syrup.